Build Your Own Voice Assistant: Escape Alexa and Google

 • Omnidirectional speaker for responses

-Architecture: Modular by Design
+Architecture: modular by design

 The system breaks into four independent components: